c-Viorel/VPDownloader/README.md

 - ✅ Fully controllable destinations (`/path/to/folder`, custom names, overwrite rules).
 - ✅ Configurable retry strategy with constant or exponential backoff.
 - ✅ Thorough unit test coverage with a deterministic `URLProtocol` stub.
+- ✅ Global `VPFileDownloader.shared` registry to inspect running downloads or share a single session.

 ## Installation
 Add the package from the root of your `Package.swift`: